datboimech/filament-RichEditor-bug/README.md

 2. Replace MarkdownEditor with RichEditor:
     - https://github.com/datboimech/filament-description-bug/blob/83e6aed3566e928176ec4db8a300be976be5d9b2/app/Filament/Resources/Blog/PostResource.php#L58

-3. You must commet out the "'create' => Pages\CreatePost::route('/create'),":
+3. You must comment out the "'create' => Pages\CreatePost::route('/create'),":
     - https://github.com/datboimech/filament-description-bug/blob/83e6aed3566e928176ec4db8a300be976be5d9b2/app/Filament/Resources/Blog/PostResource.php#L253

 (This problem will be set on the post section on the demo website) When using the RichEditor for slideover to create a post; after filling the form out on the demo.
 When the person clicks the "Create & Create Another" button.
-The text in RichEditor will stay after the button is click.
+The text in RichEditor will stay after the button is clicked.

 + Screenshots
 Before: